 |NEWAIM Farm is a small family farm established in 1999 and

 located in Waldoboro, Maine.
-We breed and sell CVM Romeldale Sheep.
-We also sell wool
+We sell Romeldale-CVM wool

 in the form of raw fleece, roving and yarn.
 We find great joy in our life here on the farm.

 Nancy works here full time.
-I am a manager at I&S Insulation
+I was a manager at I&S Insulation

 NEWAIM Fiber Mill which is located here on the farm.

-We raise most of our own food with vegetables from our garden, eggs from our hens, and meat from our rabbits and sheep.
+We raise most of our own food with vegetables from our garden, eggs from our laying hens, and meat from pigs and meat birds .
 The house is heated from wood harvested from our land.
 It is a lot of work, but there is a great deal of satisfaction in knowing where your food comes from.

-The CVM's are a recent addition to NEWAIM Farm.
+The CVM's to NEWAIM Farm in 2009.
 We chose this breed for several reasons.
 First we feel it is important to retain the genetics of rare breeds.
 Today's factory farming strives to maximize production at all costs.
 Animals are selectively bred to enhance consistent production traits.
 Any breeds that don't fit easily into this mold are not kept.
 If at some point industry finds that it has focused on the wrong traits, it is important that other genetics are still available to breed back in what was selected out.
 Ok, I will get back off the soap box.